singh1114/best/_posts/2019-12-01-django-admin-tips-and-tricks.md

 Django comes with a built-in admin panel that you can use any time of handling any type of internal work.
 This saves you a lot of development time and also saves you a lot of money as a company.

 You can do everything that you can think of using the admin.
-Some of the companies start off just create their products using the default admin interface.
+Some companies start off just by creating their products using the default admin interface.
 It provides a very good level of users and permissions handling.

 In this post, we are going to discuss some tips and tricks in which you can start using the Django admin in your production effectively.

-Let's set up a simple project in Django and try to look at some of the admin stuff.
+Let's set up a simple project in Django and try to look at some of the admin related stuff.

 ## Setup up Django project